Jump to topic

 Penn State Sports Medicine, part of Penn State Health, has been providing orthopaedics, sports medicine, physiatry and physical therapy services to the State College community and Penn State varsity athletes since 1992.
-The Orthopaedic Sports Medicine Fellowship, accredited by the ACGME, began in 2008.
+The Orthopaedic Sports Medicine Fellowship (State College, Pa.), accredited by the ACGME, began in 2008.
 Medical services are provided in a convenient and modern facility adjacent to Penn State’s main University Park campus.

 - 31 Division 1A Penn State sports teams

 - State College Spikes Minor League Baseball team

 - Professional and recreational athletes

 Fellows play a role in on-site coverage for athletic teams based on scheduling demands, experience, and interest.

 Other opportunities for fellows include: